manobi/magereport-cli/readme.md

 * Prints the right signal to sterr and stdout to help with CI workflows

 ## Install
-If you already have node.js installed:
+If you already have the last version of node.js installed:

 ```bash
 npm install magereport-cli